explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 > - My greatest confusion is: isn't this supposed to be an HCI paper?
 Shouldn't some version of this go to CHI/CSCW/UIST/...?
 To me, there isn't any technical contribution for an ML venue beyond getting the system implemented, but this type of contribution should be very suitable for the HCI venues.

-The natural next step of this work will be a full-featured Copilot-like authoring (or reading) tool, which will enable a full user study, and which would likely go to venue like CHI, UIST, or IUI.
+The natural next step of this work will be a full-featured Copilot-like authoring (or reading) tool, which will enable a full user study.
+This will likely go to a venue like CHI, UIST, or IUI.
 For this paper, our aim to validate key components of such a tool, including:

 - competency evaluation for LLMs (which we will substantially improve for this paper)
 - proof-of-concept agentic architecture, including support for compiler-in-the-loop and manual validation (both important for this task)